jakewisse/csci332-final-project/README.md

 });
 ```

-Change the port which the app listens on to, 80, or whatever you would like on line 33 of `app.js`:
+Change the port which the app listens on to 80, or whatever you would like on line 33 of `app.js`:

 ```javascript
 app.listen(PORT_OF_YOUR_CHOOSING);